PMMA Pyrolysis Simulation -- from Micro- to Real-Scale: Introduction

-We present here a general strategy to estimate material parameter sets, which is built on existing approaches.
-These approaches are based on micro- and bench-scale tests, here using cast black PMMA as an example.
-The parameter sets are applied for fire spread simulations, using the Fire Dynamics Simulator (FDS)~\cite{fdsUserGuide676}.
-Although the material parameter sets lead to similarly good representation in the micro- and bench-scale, they lead to significantly different results in the real-scale.
-It is highlighted, that the experiments at this scale introduce further modelling parameters, e.g. the characteristics of the ignition source.
-Thus, the system is not only dependent on the performance of the material parameters alone.
+In the literature, fire propagation over PMMA samples is often addressed with a focus on selected aspects.
+With this contribution we present a general strategy to estimate material parameter sets, solely based on small-scale experiment data.
+This creates a consistent material model.
+The procedure is built on existing approaches.
+These approaches are based on micro- and bench-scale tests, using cast black PMMA as an example.
+The parameter sets are applied for fire spread simulations with full three-dimensional large eddy simulations and gas phase combustion, using FDS~6.7.6~\cite{fdsUserGuide676}.